 Anishinaabe Odziiwin activities are open, free learning opportunities for all members of the public, including staff and students of KTEI.
 Bring a friend…learn a little, laugh a little, live a lifetime!
 Light healthy lunch and prize draws for participants.
 Miigwech for bringing your feast bag and supporting our Eco school designation.
 Remember to dress appropriately as some activities are hosted outdoors.
 Pre-registration is not required but encouraged.
 Watch for dates and event details posted below:

-Mar 22, 2016 - Sweatlodge at KTEI; time: 6:00 PM; All welcome; bring your feastbag and your favorite potluck dish!
+July 19, 2016 - TENTATIVE pending fire ban/fire conditions: Sweatlodge at KTEI; time: 6:00 PM; All welcome; bring your feastbag and your favorite potluck dish!